 Bylaws & Proposing motions

 Queer Yukon Society bylaws are largely identical to the default bylaws outlined in the Societies Act.
-These bylaws can be found here:
+The only difference is that a motion was passed at the 2018 AGM limiting the number of board members to 8.
+The bylaws can be found here, starting on page 13:

 Drag bingo to follow the agm!!